v2ray/manual/en/configuration/dns.md

   * `"IP"`: An IP address whose port 53 is open for DNS query.
   * `"localhost"`: A special value that V2Ray will use DNS query from local machine.
 * `clientIp`: IPv4 address of current system.
 This is used to notify DNS server for better IP resolution.
 The value can't be a private address.
-* `clientIp6`: IPv6 address of current system.
-This is used to notify DNS server for better IP resolution.
-The value can't be a private address.

 To use the internal DNS service, you need to configure `domainStrategy` in [routing](routing.md).